kadza/command-center/README.md

 Below is a high‑level roadmap to bootstrap development and validate the core control-feedback loop quickly:

+1. Automated build & deployment
+   • Set up CI (e.g. GitHub Actions) to cross-compile `robot-pi` for ARM (Raspberry Pi) and build `robot-web` assets.
+   • Produce release binaries and web bundles as CI artifacts.
+   • Implement deployment scripts (SSH/SCP) to install the `robot-pi` binary and web assets on the Pi and restart the service.
+   • Raspberry Pi runtime needs only `ffmpeg` and a systemd service; no local Rust or Node.js installations.

-1. Project scaffolding & environment
+2. Project scaffolding & environment
-   • Create a mono‑repo (or two subfolders) named `robot-pi` (Rust) and `robot-web` (TypeScript).
+   • Create a mono‑repo with subfolders `robot-pi` (Rust) and `robot-web` (TypeScript).
-   • Add an individual README to each with build/run instructions.
+   • Add individual READMEs with local build/run instructions in each subfolder.
-   • Verify local and Raspberry Pi environments:
+   • Local development environment:
-     – Rust toolchain (stable + potential `wasm32-unknown-unknown`), cross‑compile if needed.
+     – Rust toolchain (stable) and cross-compilation setup for ARM.
-     – Node.js (v14+) with `npm`/`yarn` for the web UI.
+     – Node.js (v14+) with `npm` or `yarn` for the web UI.
+   • Raspberry Pi runtime environment:
-     – `ffmpeg` installed on the Pi.
+     – `ffmpeg` installed and configured.
+     – systemd for running the deployed binary as a service.

-2. Define & validate the WebSocket protocol
+3. Define & validate the WebSocket protocol
    • Draft minimal JSON message formats:
      – `{ "type": "cmd", "payload": "W" }`
      – `{ "type": "pos", "lat":  ..., "lon": ... }`